Integrating with Linters

 - They are slower than running Prettier directly.

 - They’re yet one layer of indirection where things may break.

-Finally, we have tools that runs
+Finally, we have tools that run

-prettier and then immediately for example
+prettier and then immediately lint files by running, for example,

-eslint --fix on files.
+eslint --fix on them.

 Those are useful if some aspect of Prettier’s output makes Prettier completely unusable to you.
 Then you can have for example